daxtonwirth/tryhackme/Learn/Introduction to Antivirus.md

 - Uncompressing/unarchiving ability as some malware may try to hide in an archived file.
 - Unpacker: process of restoring or decrypting the compressed executable files to the original.
 - Emulator:  analyzes malware in a safe and isolated environment

+Static: database of signatures

+EICAR: contains ASCII strings instead of real malware

+Because of obfuscation techniques, heuristic and behavioral detection have become essential in today's modern AV products